 Easter Week is celebrated across the country, from the largest cities to the smallest villages, yet in Barcelona you’re sure to experience celebrations like no other with a long line of typical Catalan traditions.

-Palm Sunday is most likely the most important of all Holy Week in Barcelona.
+Palm Sunday is most likely the most important of all Easter Week in Barcelona.
 We recommend you head to the Gothic quarter and catch the “La Burreta” (donkey) procession that commemorates Jesus’s arrival in Jerusalem.

 Keep an eye out for the olive and palm branches carried by children to the local churches to be blessed.
 You’ll also see them hanging from doors and balconies to ward off evil spirits.